• Skip to primary navigation

 And now for a BJJ Instructor Tip:

-TRIGGER WARNING: All hate mail can be sent to [email protected]
+TRIGGER WARNING: All hate mail can be sent to support@youjiujitsu.com

 I’m working a new choke from closed guard the other night.
-The BJJ instructor, a black belt who just started teaching, is waking around giving pointers.
+The BJJ instructor, a black belt who just started teaching, is walking around giving pointers.
 I’m a little confused about hand placement.
 We make eye contact.

 “Hey, where does my right hand go?”